 - Click New Project.

-- Specify a name, a PostgreSQL version, a region, and click Create Project.
+- Specify your project settings and click Create Project.

 Configure the connection